 How to Get Rid of The January Blues

-Don't let the gloomy old January blues get you down.
-Pick yourself up, dust yourself off, and let's get over that nasty old bout of depression that is bringing you down.
+Don't let that gloomy old winter mood get you down.
+Pick yourself up, dust yourself off, and let's get over that nasty bout of seasonal depression that is bringing you down.

 It's cold outside.
 It's gloomy outside.
 Where the heck did the sunshine go?

 If you have not gotten sufficient sunlight during the winter months then this lack of sunshine could be the cause of your winter depression.
 It's called SADS, or Seasonal Affective Disorder Syndrome, and it means that the winter season is going to have a major effect on your ability to maintain a good mood.

 The brain produces a number of mood enhancing chemicals when you are exposed to sunlight, and if you do not get yourself out into the sunshine during the winter months, then you are apt to get just as gloomy as the weather is.
 You get sad.